KevinBatdorf/liquidslider/README.markdown

 ## A Responsive jQuery HTML Content Slider

+Update January 2018...
+I'm now lead developer on the [MetaSlider WordPress plugin](https://metaslider.com/upgrade?afref=9).
+There are plans to integrate new slideshow plugins, most likely including the LiquidSlider.
+You can find out more information [here](https://metaslider.com/upgrade?afref=9)

 Update August 2017...
 Slider is a little dated but still works as well as ever.
 It might see a rewrite soon if there's interest shown.
 Click the star above to show your support! :)

 [Download](https://github.com/KevinBatdorf/liquidslider/zipball/master)